hashbangcode/drupal-development/src/slides.md

 ---
 ## Themes
 - Themes are created by Drupal themes.
-- This is a collection of tempaltes, styles, JavaScript and preprocess methods that allow Drupal to be customised.
+- This is a collection of templates, styles, JavaScript and preprocess methods that allow Drupal to be customised.
 - Themes can be extended from other themes or created as stand alone.
 ---
 ## Themes